lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  A list of DP0.2 tables is shown in the top, Metadata panel.
 	  A simple ADQL query is shown in the bottom, ADQL Text panel.

+    The Table Access Protocol (TAP) Query window with the ADQL query from Step 1.2 entered into its ADQL Text panel.

 **1.4.** Find the table of results in the "Table List" panel of the main TOPCAT window.
 Since this is short, simple query, TOPCAT will return the table of results pretty rapidly.